projectsveltos/sveltos/docs/observability/display_resources.md

     - Gianluca Mardente
 ---

+## Introduction to Resources

-Managing multiple clusters effectively requires a centralized location for viewing a summary of resources.
-Here are some key reasons why this is important:
+Managing multiple clusters effectively requires a centralized location for viewing a summary of all the deployed resources.
+Below are some of the key reasons why it is important.

-1. Centralized Visibility: A central location provides a unified view of resource summaries, allowing you to monitor and visualize the health of all your clusters in one place.
-This simplifies issue detection, trend identification, and problem troubleshooting across multiple clusters.
+1. **Centralized Visibility:** A central location provides a unified view of resource summaries.
+It allows monitoring and visualisation of the health of every cluster in one place.
+It simplifies issue detection, trend identification, and problem troubleshooting across multiple clusters.
-2. Efficient Troubleshooting and Issue Resolution: With a centralized resource view, you can swiftly identify the affected cluster when an issue arises, compare it with others, and narrow down potential causes.
+2. **Efficient Troubleshooting and Issue Resolution:** With a centralized resource view, we can swiftly identify the affected clusters when an issue arises, compare it with others, and narrow down potential causes.
 This comprehensive overview of resource states and dependencies enables efficient troubleshooting and quicker problem resolution.
-3. Enhanced Security and Compliance: Centralized resource visibility strengthens security and compliance monitoring.
-It enables you to monitor cluster configurations, identify security vulnerabilities, and ensure consistent adherence to compliance standards across all clusters.
-You can easily track and manage access controls, network policies, and other security-related aspects from a single location.
+3. **Enhanced Security and Compliance:** Centralized resource visibility strengthens **security** and **compliance** monitoring.
+It enables monitoring of the cluster configurations, identify security vulnerabilities, and ensures consistent adherence to compliance standards across all clusters.
+We can easily track and manage access controls, network policies, and other security-related aspects from a single location.

-Using Projectsveltos can facilitate the display of information about resources in managed clusters.
+Using Projectsveltos can facilitate the display of information about all the resources resources in the managed clusters.

 ![Sveltosctl show resources](../assets/show_resources.png)

-## Display deployments replicas from managed clusters
+## Example: Display Deployment Replicas Managed Clusters

-To showcase information about deployments in each managed cluster, you can utilize a combination of a __ClusterHealthCheck__ and a __HealthCheck__.
-Here's how you can achieve this:
+To showcase information about the deployments in every managed cluster, we can utilize a combination of a __ClusterHealthCheck__ and a __HealthCheck__.

+Follow the steps below to set up Projectsveltos to display deployment replicas from the managed clusters.

-1. Create a HealthCheck instance that contains a Lua script responsible for examining all deployments in the managed cluster.
-In the example below, deployments with a difference between the number of available replicas and requested replicas are identified as degraded:
+1. Create a `HealthCheck` instance that contains a Lua script responsible for examining all the deployments in the managed clusters.
+In the example below, deployments with a difference between the number of available replicas and requested replicas are identified as `degraded`.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1
 kind: HealthCheck